NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/RealSensePatientRegistration/README.md

 # Project Description

-The goal of this project is to develop a module in Slicer for registering [Intel RealSense][realsense] depth data to a CT scan of a patient's head and maintain this registration using an optical marker.
+The goal of this project is to develop a module in Slicer for registering [Intel RealSense][realsense] depth data to a CT scan of a patient's head and maintain this tion using an optical marker.
 The module will use facial surface anatomy to perform initial registration between the RealSense and a CT scan.
 An optical marker will be rigidly fixed to the patient's head within the camera's field of view and used to preserve registration when the patient's face is no longer visible.